Tenable (NASDAQ:TENB) Issues FY 2022 Earnings Guidance

-Tenable (NASDAQ:TENB) last released its quarterly earnings data on Monday, January 31st.
-The company reported $0.05 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.02.
-Tenable had a negative net margin of 7.36% and a negative return on equity of 14.84%.
-The company had revenue of $149.02 million during the quarter, compared to analyst estimates of $144.55 million.
-During the same period in the prior year, the firm earned ($0.01) earnings per share.
-The firm’s revenue for the quarter was up 26.2% compared to the same quarter last year.
-On average, equities analysts expect that Tenable will post -0.44 earnings per share for the current year.

-In related news, CEO Amit Yoran sold 6,636 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The shares were sold at an average price of $54.09, for a total value of $358,941.24.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, General Counsel Stephen A. Riddick sold 1,920 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $54.09, for a total transaction of $103,852.80.
+In related news, CFO Stephen A. Vintz sold 8,421 shares of the company’s stock in a transaction dated Friday, February 18th.
+The stock was sold at an average price of $45.76, for a total transaction of $385,344.96.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CEO Amit Yoran sold 37,500 shares of the stock in a transaction on Tuesday, December 14th.
+The stock was sold at an average price of $47.40, for a total value of $1,777,500.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 136,028 shares of company stock worth $6,894,742.
-Corporate insiders own 8.40% of the company’s stock.
+Over the last quarter, insiders sold 147,850 shares of company stock valued at $7,359,910.
+8.40% of the stock is owned by company insiders.

-A number of large investors have recently modified their holdings of TENB.
-Allianz Asset Management GmbH increased its holdings in Tenable by 196.2% in the 4th quarter.
-Allianz Asset Management GmbH now owns 1,676,747 shares of the company’s stock worth $92,338,000 after buying an additional 1,110,745 shares during the period.
-Morgan Stanley boosted its position in Tenable by 29.0% in the 2nd quarter.
-Morgan Stanley now owns 1,070,717 shares of the company’s stock worth $44,272,000 after purchasing an additional 240,686 shares in the last quarter.
-Deutsche Bank AG boosted its position in Tenable by 54.7% in the 4th quarter.
-Deutsche Bank AG now owns 525,875 shares of the company’s stock worth $28,960,000 after purchasing an additional 186,045 shares in the last quarter.
-Marshall Wace LLP boosted its position in Tenable by 88.8% in the 4th quarter.
-Marshall Wace LLP now owns 122,866 shares of the company’s stock worth $6,766,000 after purchasing an additional 57,798 shares in the last quarter.
-Finally, Squarepoint Ops LLC purchased a new stake in Tenable in the 4th quarter worth approximately $830,000.
-Institutional investors own 80.76% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+Morgan Stanley increased its stake in shares of Tenable by 29.0% during the second quarter.
+Morgan Stanley now owns 1,070,717 shares of the company’s stock valued at $44,272,000 after purchasing an additional 240,686 shares in the last quarter.
+Deutsche Bank AG lifted its position in Tenable by 54.7% during the fourth quarter.
+Deutsche Bank AG now owns 525,875 shares of the company’s stock valued at $28,960,000 after purchasing an additional 186,045 shares in the last quarter.
+The Manufacturers Life Insurance Company increased its stake in shares of Tenable by 1.6% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 522,551 shares of the company’s stock worth $28,777,000 after purchasing an additional 7,993 shares in the last quarter.
+Marshall Wace LLP raised its position in shares of Tenable by 88.8% during the fourth quarter.
+Marshall Wace LLP now owns 122,866 shares of the company’s stock valued at $6,766,000 after buying an additional 57,798 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC boosted its stake in Tenable by 1.5% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 122,352 shares of the company’s stock valued at $6,738,000 after buying an additional 1,851 shares during the last quarter.
+80.76% of the stock is owned by institutional investors.

 Tenable Holdings, Inc engages in the development of security software solutions.
 It offers Cyber Exposure which is a discipline for managing and measuring cybersecurity risk in the digital era.
 Its products include tenable.io, tenable.sc, tenable.ot, and nessus professional.
 The firm delivers solutions in the field of application security, cloud security, compliance, energy, finance, healthcare, and retail.